Diocletianic Persecution: The Peace of Galerius and the Edict of Milan, 311–313

 In the East, the persecution was officially discontinued on 30 April 311, although martyrdoms in Gaza continued until 4 May.
 The Edict of Serdica, also called Edict of Toleration by Galerius, was issued in 311 in Serdica (Sofia, Bulgaria) Galerius, officially ending the Diocletianic persecution of Christianity in the East.
-Galerius issued this proclamation to end hostilities while on his deathbed, which gave Christians the rights to exist freely under the law and to peaceable assembly.
+Galerius issued the proclamation to end hostilities while on his deathbed, which gave Christians the rights to exist freely under the law and to peaceable assembly.
 Persecution was everywhere at an end.
-Lactantius preserves the Latin text of this pronouncement, describing it as an edict.
+Lactantius preserves the Latin text of the pronouncement and describes it as an edict.
 Eusebius provides a Greek translation of the pronouncement.
-His version includes imperial titles and an address to provincials, suggesting that the proclamation is, in fact, an imperial letter.
+His version includes imperial titles and an address to provincials, which suggests that the proclamation is, in fact, an imperial letter.
 The document seems to have been promulgated only in Galerius's provinces.

 Among all the other arrangements that we are always making for the benefit and utility of the state, we have heretofore wished to repair all things in accordance with the laws and public discipline of the Romans, and to ensure that even the Christians, who abandoned the practice of their ancestors, should return to good sense.
 Indeed, for some reason or other, such self-indulgence assailed and idiocy possessed those Christians, that they did not follow the practices of the ancients, which their own ancestors had, perhaps, instituted, but according to their own will and as it pleased them, they made laws for themselves that they observed, and gathered various peoples in diverse areas.
 Then when our order was issued stating that they should return themselves to the practices of the ancients, many were subjected to peril, and many were even killed.
 Many more persevered in their way of life, and we saw that they neither offered proper worship and cult to the gods, or to the god of the Christians.
 Considering the observation of our own mild clemency and eternal custom, by which we are accustomed to grant clemency to all people, we have decided to extend our most speedy indulgence to these people as well, so that Christians may once more establish their own meeting places, so long as they do not act in a disorderly way.
 We are about to send another letter to our officials detailing the conditions they ought to observe.
 Consequently, in accord with our indulgence, they ought to pray to their god for our health and the safety of the state, so that the state may be kept safe on all sides, and they may be able to live safely and securely in their own homes.